2012 Summer Olympics opening ceremony: Reception

 Chinese news CCTV-4 said the ceremony was a "stunning feast for the eyes".
 South Korea's Yonhap said it was "by turns dramatic, imaginative, humorous and solemn" and "weaved the story of the country's past, present and future".
 Singapore's Straits Times said it was a "grand show" noteworthy for both "scale" and "authenticity".
 The Australian praised a "glorious pandemonium devoted to London's thriving, chaotic energy ... deliberately revelling in the chaos of Britain's free society and popular culture".
-France's Le Figaro said it reflected "the best contributions that Britain has given to the world ... its sense of humour, its music, and of course sport".
-The Canadian Broadcasting Corporation said it was a "rocking, rollicking, sometimes quiet and brooding ceremony."
-Qatar's The Peninsula said London did a "spectacular job" making the ceremony a "memorable event".
+France's Le Figaro said the ceremony reflected "the best contributions that Britain has given to the world ... its sense of humour, its music, and of course sport".
+The Canadian Broadcasting Corporation said it was a "rocking, rollicking, sometimes quiet and brooding ceremony".
+Qatar's The Peninsula said that London did a "spectacular job" making the ceremony a "memorable event".

 In an end of the year review, British magazine Q said "It could all have been so different.
 As the London 2012 Summer Olympics approached, the tide of scepticism seemed almost irreversible.
 There was the heavy-handed sponsorship, the draconian security, the ticketing problems, the ballooning budget, and the lurking fear that the Opening Ceremony might be, in director Danny Boyle's pungent description, 'shite'.
 It took less than four hours on the night of Friday 27 July to turn the whole country around.
 Not only was the ceremony demonstrably not shite, it was the most surprising, moving, spectacular cultural event this country had ever seen...modern Britain, in all its berserk, multi-faceted glory."

 The writer of the ceremony, Frank Cottrell-Boyce, said: "People around us thought it might need defending, so I was told to do press the next morning.
 I was completely surprised [by the positive response].
 A lot of people were surprised.
 But I don't think Danny was surprised.
 Danny never blinked.
 At no point did he show any feeling that it was going to be anything but amazing.
 And he was right."

 In December 2012 the culture critic of The Guardian picked the ceremony as "best art event of the year".
-A British public survey by Samsung voted it the second most inspiring television moment of all time, second only to the 1969 moon landing.
+A British public survey by Samsung voted it the second most inspiring television moment of all time, second only to the 1969 Apollo 11 Moon landing.
 A Digital Spy survey of more than 25,000 overwhelmingly voted the ceremony as the entertainment highlight of 2012.
-The ceremony was the second most-mentioned entertainment event on the internet in 2012, with just over 6 million mentions, coming second to the Grammy Awards.
+The ceremony was the second most-mentioned entertainment event on the internet in 2012, with just over six million mentions, coming second to the Grammy Awards.
 The BBC reported that it was the most requested item from 2012 on its iPlayer on-demand service, with 3.3 million requests.

-Boyle was offered a knighthood in late 2012, but turned it down, saying "I'm very proud to be an equal citizen and I think that's what the Opening Ceremony was actually about."
+Boyle was offered a knighthood in late 2012, but turned it down, saying: "I'm very proud to be an equal citizen and I think that's what the Opening Ceremony was actually about."